Quantum Thermodynamics of Open Quantum Systems: Nature of Thermal Fluctuations: Illustrative Open Quantum System Models

-The weak coupling behavior of the entropy is along the expected line, whereas for strong coupling, the entropy is negative at lower temperatures.
-However, it approaches the entropy in the weak-coupling regime as the temperature is raised.

-The ergotropy is calculated using the state $\zeta_S(T) = e^{-\beta H^*_S}/Z^*$, and is plotted in Fig.~\ref{ergotropy in two-qubit}.
+The ergotropy is calculated using the state $\zeta_S(T) = e^{-\beta \mathcal{H}^*_S}/Z^*$, and is plotted in Fig.~\ref{ergotropy in two-qubit}.

 From this figure, one can infer that in the weak coupling regime, the HMF coincides with the bare Hamiltonian of the system, and the ergotropy becomes zero, as the state $\zeta_S(T)$ becomes the Gibbs state for the bare Hamiltonian, which is not the case in the moderate and strong coupling regimes.
 Further, ergotropy is composed of coherent and incoherent parts.
 It is observed that for the state $\zeta_S(T)$ of the two-qubit model, the incoherent contribution is zero.
 The non-zero ergotropy comes from the coherent part.
 This is due to the fact that the state $\zeta_S(T)$ has coherence terms present in it at stronger system-bath couplings, which are absent in the weak coupling regime.
+The appearance of non-zero ergotropy, arising from coherent components of the system state under strong coupling, highlights the re-emergence of usable quantum coherence, which is a hallmark of non-Markovian dynamics even in the presence of thermalization.

+To examine the third law of thermodynamics, we calculate the entropy (using HMF), which is plotted in Fig.~\ref{fig_entropy_plot_2_qubit_model}.

+It can be observed from the plot that for lower temperatures (higher $\beta$), the entropy tends to zero for both weak and strong system-bath couplings, consistent with the third law of thermodynamics.
+Further, at higher temperatures, that is, at lower $\beta$, the entropy is approximately the same in both weak and strong coupling regimes.
+The difference in the entropy for the weak and strong system bath couplings can be seen, in particular in the intermediate temperature regime, where entropy has higher values at relatively low temperatures in the strong coupling regime.